telerik/ajax-docs/controls/listview/server-side-programming/overview.md

 # Server-side Programming Overview

+For a detailed list with the server-side properties and methods of the control, see the [Server-Side API of the RadListView class](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadListView).

 Following are tables of the most important properties and event you should be aware of when working with **RadListView**.